 Now Uslan is working to expand these efforts across the UC health system.
 Last December, he received a UC Center for Health Quality and Innovation fellowship to explore development of a UC-wide antimicrobial stewardship program.

-Learn more about superbugs and the public health concern they raise."These programs are absolutely essential.
+"These programs are absolutely essential.
 They provide value by increasing the quality of care of patients with infections and by decreasing costs," Uslan said.

 Each UC medical center has an antimicrobial stewardship program in place, but they differ in how they are implemented, he explained.
 Uslan is analyzing what's working and what can be changed.
 The goal is to provide substantial value.
 "We're trying to learn from each other," Uslan said.
 "By improving antibiotic use, you limit resistance.
 You limit antibiotic-associated toxicity.
 You improve patient outcomes.
 That's sustainable."